antolikjan/website/README.md

 website
 ==========

-This is the source code of my website: http://antolik.net
+This is the source code for what will become my personal website.